 Have you ever wonder living in a septic tank?

 What will happen to your body if you stay your whole life in a bathroom where you poop?

 Can you imagine that situation?

 Then how can a fish live in a tank that is not filtered, nor maintained?
 Wil that poor fish be happy?
 This is the reason; you need to maintain your aquarium often.
-As an aquarium is a closed system, all the bacteria remains in that aquarium unless you… yes, YOU remove them and replace with fresh water.
+As an aquarium is a closed system, all the bacteria remains in that aquarium unless you… yes, YOU remove them and replace them with fresh water.
 Without a filter, it’s a pain in the ass to do a water change daily.
-So get a decent sized filter so that you don’t need to do a water change daily.
-However, you need to change at least ¼ of than water every single week.
+So get a decent-sized filter so that you don’t need to do a water change daily.
+However, you need to change at least ¼ of the water every single week.
 Test the water parameter, I.e., water temperature, pH hardness, ammonia, nitrite, and nitrate.

 If you cannot afford to spend money on your fish, then fishkeeping is not your hobby.

 For those who are looking for these test kits.
 I recommend you to get API FRESHWATER MASTER TEST KIT.
 I have been using this kit for more than a year now, it’s cheap and has all the kits I need to examine my aquarium water.